mayravs/TheMoviesDB/README.md

 # TheMoviesDB

-TheMoviesDB is an android app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+TheMoviesDB is a native android application that allows users to browse through movies using the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

 ### User Stories